jcheroske/react-with-timer-hoc/README.md

 }
 ```

-#### Props passed to wrapped instance
+### Props passed to wrapped instance

 The following props are functions passed to the wrapped instance that
 control the timer.
-All of them may be renamed or omitted by using the
-options object.

 * `startTimer(delay?)`: Starts the timer.
 Optionally accepts a delay.
 * `stopTimer()`: Cancels the timer.
 The `onTimeout` callback is not